Alpinesavvy

 • Building multiple rappel anchors with your own gear, where you may need to conserve your equipment and want to leave only a single carabiner behind at the anchor.

 • Building any kind of rappel anchor with your own gear; after all, you’re a proud and frugal dirtbag climber!
 Why leave behind a $15 locker when you could leave behind a $5 regular carabiner with a taped gate?
 Some people are comfortable rappelling from a single non-locking carabiner.
-I am not one of them.
+I’m not.

-• Big wall climbing, where it seems like you're always short on locking carabiners.
+• Big wall climbing, where it seems like you're always short on lockers.
 Wall climbers have used this “tape on the gate” trick for decades.

 Provided you don’t need to open and close the carabiner, a simple solution might be called the “cheapskate locker”.
 Use a regular carabiner and tape the gate closed, with whatever tape is (hopefully) handy.